ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 * Vulgar and brutal harassment of the community, seriously, get a life!
 * PR's that get ignored (for over a year) and then the maintainer writes the same fixes and says: Oops!

-Eventually, Rachel set up a Twitter poll asking people about what bad experiences in Open Source Software development they'd already encountered, showing off an entire list of Twitter reponses.
+Eventually, Rachel set up a Twitter poll asking people about what bad experiences in Open Source Software development they'd already encountered, showing off an entire list of Twitter responses.
 Which weren't that positive (euphemism!)

 One of her Twitter contacts actually created (and open sourced) a tool called echochamber.js, which allows you to include a commenting form in your site that stores the comments only in the local storage.
 That way, you can be an a**hole and post really offensive comments without actually insulting people.